Iamatto01/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)*** __Fill answer here__.

+No, files in the container are not persistent.
+When the container is deleted, any changes, including files created inside it, are lost.
+This happens because containers are temporary by nature unless data is saved to external storage.

 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Fill answer here__.

+Yes, you can run multiple Debian containers at the same time.
+Each container runs independently, even though they all use the same Debian image.

 ## Running your own container with persistent storage